NCEAS/metadig-engine/docs/operations-manual.md

 ### Supplimentation Data File Download Task

 The `download` task is responsible for acquiring web resources that are required by the MetaDIG assessment checks.
-Resources to acquire are entered in the `helm/metadig-scheduler/config/downloadsList.csv` file, which has the format
+Resources to acquire are entered in the `helm/metadig-scheduler/config/downloadsList.csv` file, which has the format:

 ```
 source, destination, parameters, comments
 ```

 For example:

 ```
 https://mule.ess-dive.lbl.gov/api/v1/project/,/opt/local/metadig/data/ess-dive-project-list-v2.json,"newer;application/json","ESS-DIVE Project List v2"
 ```